Can Dogs Eat Tomato Sauce?

 Onions

 Your dogs aren’t supposed to go anywhere near onions.
-Fruits like berries can be harmful to a dog even in small quantities because of the high toxin contents.
+Fruits like berries can harm a dog even in small quantities because of the high toxin content.

-Onions, on the other hand, are harmful too, but in larger quantities.
+Onions, however, are harmful, too, but in larger quantities.

 Experts advise that raw onions are dangerous and affect the red blood cells of dogs negatively.
 While small amounts of onions eaten by a dog might not have an instant effect, it might have a cumulative effect.